-The Khalsa had not 'till 'now, descerated the secred places of the Turks.
-The blowing up of the Amritsar Temple roused their worst passions and, though, be it said to their credit they did not copy the ways of the Turk Huns in their entirety, in this there is no doubt that the vengennce they wreaked was a terrible one.
+The Khalsa had not, till now, desecrated the sacred places of the Turks.
+The blowing up of the Amritsar Temple roused their worst passions and, though, be it said to their credit, they did not copy the ways of the Turk Huns in their entirety, in this there is no doubt that the vengeance they wreaked was a terrible one.

-While the Abdali was engaged in blowing up the Temple, a missile from the blown-up edifice is said to have struck his knee, upon which he ordered a hasty retreat from the scene of his savagery.
-The festering wound brought on a malady which are into his vitals.
+While the Abdali was engaged in blowing upthe Temple, a missile from the blown-up edifice is said to have struck his knee, upon which he ordered a hasty retreat from the scene of his savagery.
+The festering wound brought on a malady which ate into his vitals.
 Over and above this, came the reports of the plight of Kabuli Mal whom he had appointed Governor of Lahore, and of the occupation of Lahore, nay, of the whole Province, by the redoubtable Khalsa.
-These had a very disquieting, effect on his mind.
-He essayed once more, and for the last time, to crush the Khalsa; but like the last, flicker of a dying flame, his military genius, failed him.
-On the plains of the "Bara Ghallu, Ghara, he met the Khalsa forces again, but they, vanished from his sight like a cloud.
-Marching eastward, he met Raja Amar Singh, Phul, grandson of the redoubtable Raja Ala Singh towards whom he adopted a conciliatory policy, by granting him the title of "Raja-i-Rajgan"; but conciliation or no conciliation, he was dea feated in his attempt to get rid this, nest of. hornets, as he called the Khalsa, Like veritable,
+These had a very disquieting effect on his mind.
+He essaved once more, and for the last time, to crush the Khalsa; but like the last flicker of a dying flame, his military genius failed him.
+On the plains of the "Bara Ghallu 'Ghara" he met the Khalsa forces again, but thev vanished from his sight like a cloud.
+Marching eastward, he met Raja Amar Singh Phul. grandson of the redoubtable Raja Ala Singh, towards whom he adopted a conciliatory policy by granting him the title of "Raja-i-Rajgan": but conciliation or no conciliation, he was defeated in his attempt to get rid of this nest of hornets, as he called the Khalsa.
+Like veritable

-The Shah made a Hindu named Kabuli Mal, his Governor at Lahore, and then hastened towards Kandhar to suppress an insurrection in that distant quarter; but he first gratified his own resentment and indulged the savage bigotry of his followers by destroying the renowned Temple of Amritar, by polluting the pool with slaughtered cows, by encasing numerous pyramid with the heads of deserrated magnets with the blood of his infidel enemies "History of the Sikhs, by D. Cunningham, 1833 edition, p. ror hornets, they followed him till he was sick unto death.
+1. &quot;The Shah made a Hindu named Kabuli Mal, his Governor at Lahore, and then hastened towards Kandhar to suppress an insurrection in that distant quarter; but he first gratified his own resentment, and indulged the savage bigotry of his followers by destroying the renowned Temple of Amritsar, by polluting the pool with slaughtered cows, by encasing numerous pyramids with the heads of decapitated Sikhs, and by cleansing the walls of desecrated mosques with the blood of his infidel enemies."-History of the Sikhs, by D. Cunningham, 1853 edition, p.
+101.

+hornets, they followed him till he was sick unto death.
 He died soon after, leaving a legacy of crime, a crop of Dragons' Teeth, which only ended in the total extinction of his house before two generations were over.
-Even his name would have been forgotten, but for the epigram which got current in his day and is still remembered: -"Jo khada so lahe da, rahinda Ahmad Shahe da, i.e.," whatever is eaten is ours, the rest belongs to Ahmad Shah
+Even his name would have been forgotten; but for the epigram which got current in his day and is still remembered:-"Jo khádá so láhe dá, rahinda Ahmad Shahe da, i.e.," whatever is eaten is ours, the rest belongs to Ahmad Shah.

 One reads with breathless astonishment the enconiums bestowed even on a creature like this.
-Says Sayed Mohammad Latif (History of the Punjab p.
-239):-"He courted the society of learned men and showed the greatest respect to the leaders of religion."
-This yearning for the society of learned men and of men of religion, had little influence on Ahmad Shah's general conduct for the same author says further on that "he (Ahmad Shah) often had recourse to fraudulent means and bloodshed, in order to attain his ends, but," adds our author. "we most look to the usages of the times and judge of his conduct by the prevailing customs of contemporary Asiatic monarchs who, we find, employed treachery in all their dealings."
-Comments are needless.
+Says Sayed Mohammad Latif (History of the Punjab, p.
+239):-"He courted the society of learned men, and showed the greatest respect to the leaders of religion."
+This yearning for the society of learned men and of men of religion, had little influence on Ahmad Shah's general conduct; for the same author says further on that "he (Ahmad Shah) often had recourse to fraudulent means and bloodshed, in order to attain his ends; but," adds our author, "we must look to the usages of the times and judge of his conduct by the prevailing customs.

+of contemporary Asiatic monarchs who, we find, employed treachery in all their dealings."
+Comments are needless,